Khalwa (Sufism): Khalwa in Sudan

 A religious school is known as a khalwa in Sudanese Arabic.
-This reflects the former dominance of Sufism in the Sudan, khalwa is also known as self isolation among the sufi orders, In Sudan this practice of khalwa is directly linked with the Prophets and various Sufi orders and seen as a way of attaing spiritual insights, modeled on various Prophets including the Prophet Muhammed's practice of self isolation in his lifetime in the cave around mecca and in his home in medina but also Jesus's 40 days in the desert, Yahya's also known as john the Baptist self isolating time in the desert and Moses's 40 years in the desert and various other Prophet's practice of this, Khalwa is only practiced by a devoted student of the Sufi orders who are seeking higher spirtual attainments and not for ordinary Muslims who are only prescribed the 5 pillars hence Sufism in Sudan is seen as a extra curricular practice to the 5 pillars that the Prophet Muhammed practiced in his life time according to the sira and hadeeth, since the rise of the salafi movement in Sudan and it's Anti Sufi sentiment this practice has declined.
+This reflects the former dominance of Sufism in the Sudan, khalwa is also known as self isolation among the Sufi orders.
+In Sudan this practice of khalwa is directly linked with the Prophets and various Sufi orders and seen as a way of attaining spiritual insights, modelled on various Prophets including the Prophet Muhammed's practice of self isolation in his lifetime in the cave of Hira around Makkah and in his home in Madinah but also Jesus's 40 days in the desert, Yahya's also known as John the Baptist self isolating time in the desert and Moses's 40 years in the desert and various other Prophet's practice of this, Khalwa is only practiced by a devoted student of the Sufi orders who are seeking higher spiritual attainments and not for ordinary Muslims who are only prescribed the 5 pillars hence Sufism in Sudan is seen as an extra curricular practice to the 5 pillars that the Prophet Muhammed practiced in his life time (including fasting on Mondays and Thursdays) according to the sira and hadith, since the rise of the Salafi movement in Sudan and it's anti-Sufi sentiment this practice has declined.